 This might come as a surprise, but you can actually use Photoshop brushes in Clip Studio Paint and I’m going to explain how!
 When I first started to use Clip Studio I was rather sad I couldn’t find a lot of brushes for it nor use the ones I used in Photoshop.

 It’s not like Clip Studio’s brushes aren’t good.
-I used to use them as well.
+I have used them a lot as well.
 It’s just that once you find that perfect brush, you want to always have it handy.
 It as a huge relief when I found out I could actually convert and use my Photoshop brushes in Clip Studio as well.

 How can you use Photoshop Brushes in Clip Studio Paint?
 You have to convert the brushes into .png’s by using AbrMate.
 Then you can open these images in Clip Studio and register them as materials.
 Finally, duplicate an existing brush, and change its brush tip with the material you just registered.